aeternity/protocol/consensus/miner_signalled_consensus.md

 The "signalling" block interval has a determined number of confirmations before the determined height at which the new consensus protocol may become active.
-This is in order to prevent the node from having to aggregate the results of the "signalling" block interval in a too short time interval.
+This is in order to:
+- Prevent the node from having to aggregate the results of the "signalling" block interval in a too short time interval.
+- Prevent a user from restarting the node configuring unconditionally the new consensus protocol when the signalling outcome is not confirmed with reasonably high probability.

 The value in the field `info` in the key block headers in the "signalling" block interval: